top of page

 Butterfly Conservation

-We have had a strong connection with Rockingham Forest, not least through our successful re-introduction of the Chequered Skipper butterfly as part of the former Back from the Brink project.
+BC have had a strong connection with Rockingham Forest, not least through the successful re-introduction of the Chequered Skipper butterfly as part of the former Back from the Brink project.

-Our work on butterflies throughout the forest continues, but the Building the Links project is enabling us also to help people understand and appreciate the many day-time-flying moths that can be found here.
+Their work on butterflies throughout the forest continues, but the Building the Links project enabled them also to help people understand and appreciate the many day-time-flying moths that can be found here.

 BC logo.png